sancsoft/Serilog.Sinks.Keen/README.md

     log.Information("My cool message");
 </pre>

-* projectId:  Identifies project on the Keen.io account
-* writeKey: Write Key from the API keys for the project
+The console application pulls the settings from App.config.
+Update the file with your settings from Keen.io.

 ### Event Collections